evmos/docs/docs/develop/testnet/faucet.md

 # Faucet

+import ProjectValue from '@site/src/components/ProjectValue';
+import Highlighter from '@site/src/components/Highlighter';

 Check how to obtain testnet tokens from the Evmos faucet website.

-The Evmos Testnet Faucet distributes small amounts of {{ $themeConfig.project.testnet_denom }} to anyone who can provide a valid testnet address for free.
-Request funds from the faucet either by using the [Keplr Wallet](../../use/wallet/keplr) or follow the instructions on this page.
+The Evmos Testnet Faucet distributes small amounts of <ProjectValue keyword="testnet_denom" /> to anyone who can provide a valid testnet address for free.
+Request funds from the faucet either by using the [Keplr Wallet](../../use/connect-your-wallet/keplr) or follow the instructions on this page.

 :::tip
-Follow the [Metamask](../../use/wallet/metamask), [Keplr](../../use/wallet/keplr) or [Keyring](../../protocol/concepts/keyring) guides for more info on how to setup your wallet account.
+Follow the [Metamask](./../../use/connect-your-wallet/metamask), [Keplr](./../../use/connect-your-wallet/keplr) or [Keyring](./../../protocol/concepts/keyring) guides for more info on how to setup your wallet account.
 :::

 ## Request Testnet tokens

-import ProjectValue from '@site/src/components/ProjectValue';
-import Highlighter from '@site/src/components/Highlighter';

 Once you are signed in to the Keplr extension, visit the [Faucet](https://faucet.evmos.dev/) to request tokens for the testnet.
 Click the `Request Funds with Keplr` button.
-Then approve the both following pop ups `Chain Add Request` and `Request Connection` to add the <ProjectValue keyword='name' /> testnet chain (`evmos_{{ $themeConfig.project.testnet_chain_id }}-{{ $themeConfig.project.testnet_version_number }}`) to Keplr and approve the connection.
+Then approve the both following pop ups `Chain Add Request` and `Request Connection` to add the <ProjectValue keyword='name' /> testnet chain (evmos_<ProjectValue keyword="chain_id" />-<ProjectValue keyword="testnet_version_number" />) to Keplr and approve the connection.

 ![chain add request](/img/keplr_approve_chain.png)

-After approval, you can see a transaction confirmation informing you that {{ $themeConfig.project.testnet_denom }} have been successfully transferred to your [evmos address](../../protocol/concepts/accounts#address-formats-for-clients) on the testnet.
+After approval, you can see a transaction confirmation informing you that <ProjectValue keyword="testnet_denom" /> have been successfully transferred to your [Evmos address](./../../protocol/concepts/accounts#address-formats-for-clients) on the testnet.

 :::warning
 **Note**: only Ethereum compatible addresses (i.e `eth_secp256k1` keys) are supported on Evmos.